Jonathan3584/WeatherAPI/FairWeatherFinder/README.md

 -I have a week's vacation and know I want to go to Portland, ME.
 When should I schedule it?

+-I am a wedding planner or filming scout comparing possible locations and dates in order to schedule large events.

 My minimum viable product has the following attributes:

 -User registration and profile retention